vmware-archive/vsphere-storage-for-kubernetes/documentation/high-availability.md

 Node VM failure will cause Kubernetes to recreate a new pod to run the containers. vSphere Cloud Provider will mount the disk to a live node and unmount disk from the dead node automatically.
 The validation description is as follows:

 * Shutdown one Kubernetes node VM.
 This will cause Kubernetes to remove the node VM from the Kubernetes cluster.
-* The Kubernetes cluster will recreate the pod on an idle node in the original cluster after the simulated node failure.
+* The Kubernetes cluster will recreate the pod on an available node in the original cluster after the simulated node failure.
 Kubernetes vSphere Cloud Provider will:

-  - Mount the disks from the shutdown node VM to the idle node.
   - Unmount the disks from the powered off node VM.
+  - Mount the disks to the scheduled node.

 * Fix the issue of the node VM (if any) and power it on.
 Kubernetes will add the node back to the original cluster and it will be available for new pod creation.